AmberLett/sweng861-loginsetup/README.md

 Running the Project:

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Start the development server with the command below.

-npm run dev
+Run the command below in root of project: npm run dev

 Open http://localhost:3000 to see the app.